updated on 28 September 2021

-I know that being commercially aware means understanding how law firms work as businesses, but what does that involve specifically?
+I know that being commercially aware means understanding how law firms work as businesses, but what exactly does that involve?

 You are right that law firms are first and foremost businesses, which means that knowing how they make a profit is crucial – but that is just the starting point.
 You must understand who a firm’s clients are and what services they use the firm for, which in turn means knowing what type of firm it is and how it is structured.